c0ldplasma/freshrss-twitterresolver/README.md

 ## Screenshots

-With FreshRSS and an original Youtube Channel feed:
+With FreshRSS and an original Twitter feed:
 ![screenshot before](https://github.com/c0ldplasma/freshrss-twitterresolver/blob/main/before.png "Without this extension the t.co link is shown")

 With activated TwitterResolver extension: